emory/inc-mm-v4/_pages/about.md

 My public key [<span class="fa fa-lock"></span> 4096/7EEB0403](/files/7EEB0403.asc) is available direct from me, the keyservers you already use, but **most authoritatively** on [Keybase](http://keybase.io/emory).

-*Please note that I don't have a trustworthy way to view gnupg signatures or decrypt gnupg encrypted email when I'm not at my desk.*
+The only mobile email client that gives me a satisfactory way to handle GNUpg/openpgp is [Canary](https://canarymail.io) but at my desk I still use [MailMate](https://freron.com) because it does a lot of really amazing things to handle email but also supports S/MIME and GNUpg/openpgp so well.

 #### S/MIME